Daremonic/payswitch-docs/payswitcher-cloud/integration-guide/react-native/react-native-with-node-backend-1.md

 ### 1.4 Render your card widget

-Use Hyperswitch `CardField` component to display a text field to securely collect card details.
+Use PaySwitcher `CardField` component to display a text field to securely collect card details.
 By using `CardField`, you guarantee that sensitive card details never touch your server.

 <pre class="language-js"><code class="lang-js">import {CardField, useHyper} from '@stripe/stripe-react-native';